amartincolby/Rust-Quick-Guide/README.md

     anarchic like JavaScript, this can initially feel overly restrictive, but it is _critical_ to Rust's value.
 Whole classes of errors are eliminated by this semantic decision.
 Learn it.
 Live it.
-Love it. */
+Love it. */ }

+#[allow(dead_code)]
+fn generics() {
+    /*----------------------------------------------
+    * Generics
+    *-----------------------------------------------
+    */

+    /* If you are coming from C++ or TypeScript, generics should be very familiar to you.
+Go only recently introduced them, but they are common across most typed languages.
+Generics are essentially just entities that can accept different types.
+The syntax for this is broadly similar to TypeScript, so it should be easy to pick up. */

+    struct Things<T1, T2> {
+        thing1: T1,
+        thing2: T2,
+    }
+}

+#[allow(unused_variables)]
+fn primitive_types() {
     /*----------------------------------------------
     * Primitive Types
     *-----------------------------------------------